ComSD: Balancing Behavioral Quality and Diversity in Unsupervised Skill Discovery: Abstract

 \section{Abstract}

-\textbf{This work has been submitted to the IEEE for possible publication.
-Copyright may be transferred without notice, after which this version may no longer be accessible.}

-Unsupervised skill discovery seeks to dig out diverse and exploratory skills without extrinsic reward, with the discovered skills efficiently adapting to multiple downstream tasks in various ways.
-However, recent advanced methods struggle to well balance behavioral exploration and diversity, particularly when the agent dynamics are complex and potential skills are hard to discern (e.g., robot behavior discovery).
-In this paper, we propose \textbf{Co}ntrastive \textbf{m}ulti-objective \textbf{S}kill \textbf{D}iscovery \textbf{(ComSD)} which discovers exploratory and diverse behaviors through a novel intrinsic incentive, named contrastive multi-objective reward.
-It contains a novel diversity reward based on contrastive learning to effectively drive agents to discern existing skills, and a particle-based exploration reward to access and learn new behaviors.
-Moreover, a novel dynamic weighting mechanism between the above two rewards is proposed for diversity-exploration balance, which further improves behavioral quality.
-Extensive experiments and analysis demonstrate that ComSD can generate diverse behaviors at different exploratory levels for complex multi-joint robots, enabling state-of-the-art performance across 32 challenging downstream adaptation tasks, which recent advanced methods cannot.
-Codes will be opened after publication.
+Unsupervised skill discovery seeks to acquire different useful skills without extrinsic reward via unsupervised Reinforcement Learning (RL), with the discovered skills efficiently adapting to multiple downstream tasks in various ways.
+However, recent advanced skill discovery methods struggle to well balance state exploration and skill diversity, particularly when the potential skills are rich and hard to discern.
+In this paper, we propose \textbf{Co}ntrastive dyna\textbf{m}ic \textbf{S}kill \textbf{D}iscovery \textbf{(ComSD)}\footnote{Code and videos: https://github.com/liuxin0824/ComSD} which generates diverse and exploratory unsupervised skills through a novel intrinsic incentive, named contrastive dynamic reward.
+It contains a particle-based exploration reward to make agents access far-reaching states for exploratory skill acquisition, and a novel contrastive diversity reward to promote the discriminability between different skills.
+Moreover, a novel dynamic weighting mechanism between the above two rewards is proposed to balance state exploration and skill diversity, which further enhances the quality of the discovered skills.
+Extensive experiments and analysis demonstrate that ComSD can generate diverse behaviors at different exploratory levels for multi-joint robots, enabling state-of-the-art adaptation performance on challenging downstream tasks.
+It can also discover distinguishable and far-reaching exploration skills in the challenging tree-like 2D maze.